Skip to main content

 Goal Disease detection and cost containment.
 Optimal function, vitality, and longevity.

 For women navigating perimenopause, a protocol might include low-dose testosterone to address libido and energy, along with progesterone to support mood and sleep.
 These are not one-size-fits-all solutions.
-They are precise, data-driven interventions designed to restore balance to the and, in doing so, reclaim the vitality that a surface-level approach to wellness so often misses.
+They are precise, data-driven interventions designed to restore balance to the endocrine system and, in doing so, reclaim the vitality that a surface-level approach to wellness so often misses.

 Academic